 Who do you think is the most overrated artist?

-Would you say that your music taste has changed?
+Has your music taste changed?

 Have you met any musicians?
 If so, what was your favourite encounter?